gincoat/gincoat.github.io/docs/middlewares.md

     // Logic goes here ...
 }
 ```
-to assign this middleware `myMiddleware` to a specific route, check the code below:
+to assign this middleware `myMiddleware` to a specific route, simply pass it as a third parameter to the route's definition, check the code below:
 ```go
 router.Get("/", handlers.Login, middlewares.myMiddleware)
 ```
 #### Assigning multiple middlewares to routes
-Here is how you can assign more than one middleware to a specific route
+You can simply pass them as a `second`, `third`, `fourth`, ...etc parameters to the route's definition, regardless of the middleware been a `before request handling middleware` or an `after request handling middleware`, here is how:
 ```go
 router.Get("/",
     handlers.Login,